 Last month, I shared with you how Aston® Kinetics is an educational tool that involves the unwinding of old tension and pain patterns in the body, but that it is the movement and ergonomic work that allows a person to sustain change.
 Now we’ll take that a step further.

-In Aston-Patterning, we encourage people to pay attention to their normal posture and body usage before they begin to make any adjustments to their postural or movement patterns.
+In Aston Kinetics, we encourage people to pay attention to their normal posture and body usage before they begin to make any adjustments to their postural or movement patterns.
 Why?
 Because the better you’re able to pinpoint the feeling and effects of your current usage patterns, the better you’ll be able to accurately contrast them with any modifications.
 The resulting body awareness will then help you maintain the changes long-term.

 Below, you will find a short checklist that can help you begin to assess your current postural patterns.
 Please do not put yourself in a compromised position to complete the checklist; if anything hurts, STOP, and see your medical professional!